the-lean-crate/criner/README.md

 ## Limitations of Waste Reporting

-* only extracts strings and 'rerun-if' directives from build.rs files.
+* It Only extracts strings and 'rerun-if' directives from build.rs files.
+Thus it won't be able to deal with runtime generated strings or paths very well.
+Additionally it does have filter logic to reduce the input set of extracted strings which might yield false positives.
-* it does not handle negated include patterns, but it also is not disturbed by them.
+* It does not handle negated include patterns, but it also is not disturbed by them.
 * When replacing an exclude which is not specific enough with an include that is, it always resolves to all desirable files and is unable to generate a glob pattern from that.
 This can result in [many files suggested as include](https://crates-io.github.io/waste/gnir/0.9.7.html).